-Washington DC: Literary Art] Program, 1971.
+Washington DC: Literary Art Program, 1971.
 Paperback.
-Printed card board sleeve containing and introduction sheet from the coordinator and art director; 11 12 by 12 inch pp. bifolia, each with a poem or poems and accompanying artwork; a single poem on 11 by 8.5 yellow stock; 17 by 11 inch poster with an uncredited artwork; five postcards continuing poems and artwork; large 59.75 by 23.5 inch poster illustrated on both sides.
+Printed cardboard sleeve containing an introduction sheet from the coordinator and art director; 11 12 by 12 inch pp. bifolia, each with a poem or poems and accompanying artwork; a single poem on 11 by 8.5 yellow stock; 17 by 11-inch poster with an uncredited artwork; five postcards continuing poems and artwork; large 59.75 by 23.5-inch poster illustrated on both sides.

-Outer sleeve is split about halfway on the top and bottom with some rubbing overall.
-Contents very good with some light handling wear and toning, else a nice gathering.
+The outer sleeve is split about halfway on the top and bottom with some rubbing overall.
+Contents are very good with some light handling wear and toning, else a nice gathering. .
+Very good.
+Item #53019

 The art and literary journal for the District of Columbia Public Schools Literary Arts Program, the journal consists of poetry and artwork solely by the students of the program from at least ten different high schools.